-- For convenience or code sharing, a script may be subdivided into multiple files. - E.g., put commonly used routines or set of commands into separate files. - No "#!..." necessary at top, because not invoked directly like a script. - Sourcing a file includes it into the current shell script and evaluates the lines.
+- For convenience or code sharing, a script may be subdivided into multiple files. - E.g., put commonly used routines or set of commands into separate files. - No "#!..." at top, because not invoked directly like a script. - Sourcing a file includes it into the current shell script and evaluates the lines.

-source ./aliases # include/evaluate aliases into .shellrc file source ./usage.bash # include/evaluate usage routine into scriptfile Created or modified variables/routines from sourced file immediately affect current shell.
+source./aliases# include/evaluate aliases into .shellrc filesource./usage.bash# include/evaluate usage routine into scriptfile• Created or modified variables/routines from sourced file immediately affect current shell.

-1.8.4 Environment Variables
+1.10.2 Environment Variables

-- Each shell has a list of environment (global) and script (local/parameters) variables. - Temporally, a shell has a N lists of variables: environment, local, arguments for calls C{1-i} .
+- Each shell has a set of environment (global) and script (local/parameters) variables. - Shell has a N sets of variables: environment, local, arguments for routine calls C{1-i} .

-• A new variable starts on the local list.
+• New variable declare on the local list.